LindsayRAbrams/2021-02-23-NOAA-online/index.md

     Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
   {% else %}
-    Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+    Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) where they can have the required software installed.
+If you are using your NOAA-furnished laptop, you may need to work with your IT department to have the software installed.
   {% endif %}
   They should have a few specific software packages installed (listed <a href="#setup">below</a>).
 </p>